eficode-academy/helm-katas/test-helm-deployments.md

       command: ["curl", "-s", "{{ .Values.sentences.service.name }}:{{ .Values.sentences.service.port }}"]
 ```

+> :bulb: now both places refers to the same value, meaning that both service and test will change when you change the value.

 Next we add the service name and port values to the `values.yaml`.
 Edit `sentence-app/values.yaml`, and add the `name: sentence` and `port: 9090` values under the sentence service:

 ```yaml
 sentences:
   ...